Sunday, December 18, 2016

 2,800-year-old papyrus confirms organized kingdom at Jerusalem

 The papyrus is rare not only for the ancient Hebrew writing and the name of Jerusalem, but for existing at all.
 The arid desert certainly has conditions appropriate to preserve organic material over centuries, but ancient documentation that survived thousands of years remains rare.
-Only two other papyruses dated to the First Temple era have been found, one of which had been erased.
+Only two other papyri dated to the First Temple era have been found, one of which had been erased.

 Archaeologists are usually wary of publicizing finds not made through formal excavation due to the uncertainty of their origin.
 In this case, the researchers are confident that the find is authentic.